 The fact that watermelons are so ridiculously low in calories is easily their single most important benefit for weight loss.

-According to the USDA Food Composition Database, you only eat 30 calories per 100 grams of watermelon.
+According to the USDA Food Composition Database, you only eat 30 calories per 100 grams (or 300 calories per 1 kilogram) of watermelon.

 If you're not exactly impressed by this fact, then you'll be glad to find out that: